bmuosgs/bmugvi/README.md

 # GVI
-An opensource tool developed by BML Munjal University
+An opensource tool developed by BML Munjal University to compute the greenary along the streets